February 2, 2019. 10 degrees Fahrenheit.

 As early as 3:00am buses begin shuttling thousands of visitors to Gobbler’s Knob every 15 minutes from 3 locations: McDonalds, Paunxsy Plaza, and Wal-Mart.
 There is some confusion among out of town bus drivers and police on the bus route to Gobbler’s Knob causing the 1.5 mile trip to take almost 30 minutes.
 In the miscommunications, we aren’t charged the $5 bus fee.

-- The McDonalds bus location was the most convent being a couple blocks from the festivities following Phil’s prognostication.
+- The McDonalds bus location is the most convent being a couple blocks from the festivities following Phil’s prognostication.

-- Thousands of people created 40+ minute long lines for the bathrooms, warming and charging stations, and the souvenir shop.
+- Thousands of people create a 40+ minute long line for the bathrooms, warming and charging stations, and the souvenir shop.
 We recommend visiting a bathroom before arriving at Gobbler’s Knob.